Best Places To Visit in Cornwall: Attractions, Beaches and Pretty Villages

 Minack Theatre

-Unique and fascinating, the Minack Theatre is one of my favourite places to visit in England and certainly one of the more unusual of Cornwall’s attractions.
+Unique and fascinating, the Minack Theatre is one of my favourite places to visit in England via the night train and certainly one of the more unusual of Cornwall’s attractions.

 Nearly 100 years ago, Rowena Cade set about to create something extraordinary.
 Chiselling the theatre into the cliff face herself, the Minack Theatre was born, bringing a unique spectacle to the south coast of Cornwall.